 For a while I’ve been wanting to try crocheting with t-shirt yarn.
 I was quite excited to try and repurpose some of our old t-shirts, those that had stretched funny, had holes or stains.
 I also used up a few of the extra-large ones I had purchased on a recent trip to Value Village (spent only $6 altogether).
-I was surprised by how nicely the yarn turned out and have described my approach to using the whole shirt to make the yarn in another post.
+I was surprised by how nicely the yarn turned out and you can see how I used the whole shirt (rather than just the torso part) to make the yarn in another post.

-I must admit, it took more t-shirts than I had anticipated: to make these three baskets I used:
+I must admit, it took more t-shirts than I had anticipated: to make these three large rectangular baskets I used:

 - 3 men’s XL t-shirts: one each of navy blue, bright green, white